-This course is designed for students in need of more than one month extension to complete course hours in a graduate course.
+This course is designed for students in need of more than one month extension to complete course hours in MU 591 Thesis.
 Pass/Fail.
 Prerequisite: Incomplete grade in MU 591.
-Instructor and Director approval required.
+Instructor and Program Director approval required.
+Nonrepeatable.
 Course fee.

 MU 644 Advanced Improvisation II (1-3)